 "That doesn't matter," you may say, "I eat raw sugar/honey/pure cane sugar because it's NATURAL, and that's better for me!"
 Sorry folks, if you're saying that you're a sucker for good marketing.
 The element that makes all those products sweet is sucrose, and no matter what form your sucrose comes in, when you eat it, it's all absorbed and processed by your body precisely the same way.
 That's where the problem lies.

 Americans eat more than three times as much sugar as they should, and it's hidden in thousands of everyday foods.
 People expect to find sugar in breakfast cereals and pancakes, but did you know sugar is added to ketchup, bread and soups?
 Instant oatmeal, yogurt and even cheeses are loaded with sugar.

 One of the reasons we're seeing so much sugar in foods today is because, in the 1970s, fat was targeted as a public health menace.
 Over the years, companies have reformulated thousands of products to replace their fat with sugars.
 At the same time, the food industry began increasing its use of high-fructose corn syrup, a cheap and tasty human-made sugar.
 The result is today the highest levels of sugar consumption in history and the highest levels of obesity as well.

 |Sugar Names | WeBeFit.com Quick Card (c) 2006 - 2011

 To understand what excess sugar is doing to our bodies, it's important to understand how it goes through our bodies.

-To see how you're doing you should count the total number of sugar grams you eat and drink every day for a week.
-If you're eating too much, next issue I'll tell you how to cut back.
+To see how you're doing, you should count the total number of sugar grams you eat and drink every day for a week.
+If you're eating too much, read part 2 for how to cut back.